How does plasma help my tattoo heal?

 Why does plasma leak out of tattoos?

 This oxygen deprivation tricks your body into directing more blood flow and healing signals to the damaged tissue.
 Consequently, your tattoo may discharge a small amount of plasma in the first few days.
-If the fluid leaking from your tattoo is clear, it is likely not pus and, therefore, not an indication of infection.
-However, if redness, swelling, or pain persists beyond two to three days, it may be advisable to seek evaluation to ensure proper healing.
+If the fluid leaking from your tattoo is clear, it is likely not pus and not an indication of infection.
+However, if redness, swelling, or pain persists beyond two to three days, it’s advised to seek an evaluation from your tattoo artist to ensure proper healing.

 What does plasma do?

 Plasma is crucial in creating a barrier between the skin and the air.
 By forming a scab, the plasma stops bleeding and seals off the tattooed area from potential infection.
-Keeping the plasma in its liquid state allows it to fulfill its healing function by utilizing its various hormones and proteins.
-However, it’s important to note that the viability of plasma cells in their liquid form is limited to approximately 24 hours.
 While plasma has incredible healing properties, its effectiveness diminishes after this time.
+Plasma cells (in their liquid form) are only effective for approximately 24 hours.
 Therefore, allowing the plasma to remain on the tattoo during the initial healing period can promote faster healing.

 What color is plasma?

-Clear fluid discharge, which is not pus, is a sign that the body is working diligently to heal the wound.
-This does not indicate infection but rather that the body is going above and beyond its usual healing processes.
-Taking it easy for a few days is advisable to provide the body with the resources to heal effectively.
+Plasma is a clear fluid discharge.
+Clear fluid is a sign that the body is working diligently to heal the wound.
+Leakage does not indicate infection but rather that the body is going above and beyond its usual healing process.
+We advise that you take it easy for a few days so your body has the resources to heal effectively.

 The difference between plasma and pus